Anti-Overestimation Dialogue Policy Learning for Task-Completion Dialogue System: Introduction

 In this work, we propose dynamic partial average (\modelname), a novel approach to mitigate the overestimation problem specifically for the task-completion dialogue policy. \modelname~utilizes the \textit{partial average} between the predicted \textit{maximal} action value and the predicted \textit{minimal} action value to estimate the ground truth maximum action value, where the weights are dynamically adaptive and problem-dependent.
 The rationale here is that \modelname~ learns the optimal trade-off between the predicted maximal action value and the predicted minimal action value so that the dialogue policy learning procedure will be more reasonable and stable.
 Our system not only yields a better dialogue process (see Figure~\ref{img:dialogue_example}), but also has much lower computational cost compared to ensemble models.

-Overall, our main contributions are as follows: (i) This is the first work to investigate and handle the overestimation problem of the reinforcement learning framework for task-completion dialogue systems. (ii) We propose a novel and effective approach, the dynamic partial average \modelname, which can alleviate the overestimation problem with lower computational load. (iii) We theoretically prove the convergence and derive the upper and lower bounds of our method to claim its effectiveness.
+Overall~\footnote{The project resources are in the GitHub \url{https://github.com/changtianluckyforever/version_one}.}, our main contributions are as follows: (i) This is the first work to investigate and handle the overestimation problem of the reinforcement learning framework for task-completion dialogue systems. (ii) We propose a novel and effective approach, the dynamic partial average \modelname, which can alleviate the overestimation problem with lower computational load. (iii) We theoretically prove the convergence and derive the upper and lower bounds of our method to claim its effectiveness.